-From the moment I learned of the Big Green Egg, I’ve wanted one.
-A ceramic cooker that can smoke, grill, and roast sounds like heaven.
+From the moment I learned about the Big Green Egg, I wanted one.
+A ceramic cooker that can smoke, grill, and roast sounded like heaven.
 One Christmas, Cristina surprised me with a Mini Max.
-I’ve always wanted to cook slow and low ribs on the Big Green Egg Mini Max.
+From the moment I got it, I wanted to cook slow and low ribs on the Big Green Egg Mini Max, and this compact but powerful cooker was the perfect way to bring that idea to life.
+Whether you’re grilling, smoking, or roasting, the Mini Max handles it all with ease.

 After a few cooks of chicken breasts, I did my first slow and low ribs on the Big Green Egg Mini Max.
 My local grocer had some St. Louis ribs for a good price.
 I bought some rub instead of making my own.
 I can’t wait to try Dizzy Pig rubs and make my own (Update in 2024: I have, and they are delicious, but I usually just make my own, which will be a future blog).
 Around noon, I split the rack in half so it could fit on the Mini Max.